krb5/krb5/doc/rst_source/krb_admins/admin_commands/kpropd.rst

 This is done for debugging purposes, or if for some reason the system administrator just doesn't want to run it out of inetd(8).

 When the slave periodically requests incremental updates, *kpropd* updates its *principal.ulog* file with any updates from the master.
-:ref:`kproplog` can be used to view a summary of the update entry log on the slave KDC.
+:ref:`kproplog(8)` can be used to view a summary of the update entry log on the slave KDC.
 Incremental propagation is not enabled by default; it can be enabled using the *iprop_enable* and *iprop_slave_poll* settings in :ref:`kdc.conf`).
 The principal "kiprop/slavehostname@REALM" (where "slavehostname" is the name of the slave KDC host, and "REALM" is the name of the Kerberos realm) must be present in the slave's keytab file.